Discover Akaroa’s Abundant Wildlife on Our Eco-cruise

 - The Fox II is affordable.
 The Fox II has kept the price of its tickets low in order to ensure that everyone can enjoy a trip.
 Trips are limited to 30 passengers, but only average about 10 to 15 per trip.
 We discount trips for children.
 There is enough comfortable seating for everyone as well.
 You won’t be crammed in.

 - The Fox II is intimate and unique with some quality extras.
 Everyone gets to feel close to the wildlife on the Fox II.
-You won’t be on a water bus, packed with 100 passengers on a platform 4 metres from the water.
 You get quality complimentary fresh brewed coffee, tea or homemade hot chocolate.
 You will be served some complimentary biscuits.
 We offer a variety of wine, beer and soft drinks at reasonable prices.
 You can borrow a clean/warm coat if you get cold, have free sunblock, and binoculars are available to borrow.

 Tell us if it is a special occasion and we can make it even more special !